What is a product with digital elements under the CRA?

 The Commission FAQ says standalone SaaS and other cloud solutions designed and developed outside the responsibility of a manufacturer of a product with digital elements are not themselves products with digital elements.
 Where such a service meets the definition of remote data processing for a product, it can fall within scope on that basis.

-Are internal development, configuration, or programming tools built only for the manufacturer's own use in scope?
+Are products manufactured only for the manufacturer's own use in CRA scope?

 Can a manufacturer release unfinished or non-compliant software for testing purposes under the CRA?